Common Minke Whale

 IWC

-The IWC began establishing quotas in the 1970s.
-In 1986, the IWC instituted a temporary moratorium on commercial whaling.
-However, Norway is not bound by the moratorium as it raised a formal objection to it as permitted under the International Convention for the Regulation of Whaling.
-Greenland has continued to hunt common minke whales under “aboriginal subsistence” quotas from the IWC, which do not fall under the moratorium.
-Iceland withdrew from the IWC in 1992, after halting its common minke whale hunt in 1985.
-Iceland later rejoined the IWC in 2003 with an objection to the moratorium in place.
+The International Whaling Commission (IWC) introduced quotas on North Atlantic minke whales in the 1970s and implemented a temporary moratorium on commercial whaling taking effect from 1986.
+However, Norway is not subject to this moratorium, having lodged a formal objection under the International Convention for the Regulation of Whaling.
+Greenland continues to hunt common minke whales under “Aboriginal Subsistence” quotas, which are exempt from the moratorium.
+Iceland ceased hunting common minke whales in 1985, withdrew from the IWC in 1992, and rejoined in 2003 with an objection to the moratorium.

-The IWC provides assessment and scientific advice on stocks that are hunted in the North Atlantic.
-However, it does not play a direct management role in the commercial whaling by Norway and Iceland, as this would be in conflict with the moratorium.
+Although the IWC provides scientific advice on the stocks hunted in the North Atlantic, it does not regulate commercial whaling by Norway or Iceland, as this is incompatible with the moratorium.

 Aboriginal Subsistence Whaling

-The IWC does provide management advice for the Aboriginal Subsistence Whaling carried out by Greenland.
-The recommended strike limits are based on scientific advice regarding the sustainability of the takes and the cultural and nutritional need levels of the aboriginal group.
-The main objectives for Aboriginal Subsistence Whaling are:
+The IWC manages Aboriginal Subsistence Whaling in Greenland.
+Strike limits are based on scientific advice about sustainability and the cultural and nutritional needs of Indigenous communities.
+The main objectives are:

 The Revised Management Procedure

-While the IWC does not presently provide catch limits for commercial whaling, it has developed a methodology for doing so – the Revised Management Procedure (RMP).
-The RMP was developed by the IWC Scientific Committee and accepted by the Commission in 1994.
+While the IWC does not currently set catch limits for commercial whaling, it developed the Revised Management Procedure (RMP) in 1994.
 The RMP has three main objectives:

 Iceland

-In recent years, Iceland has set its common minke whale quota in accordance with advice from NAMMCO.
-Recent quotas have been around 200 animals annually, although actual catches have been considerably less than this.
-In 2019, an annual quota of 217 minke whales was reaffirmed as applying between 2018 and 2023.
+Iceland sets its common minke whale quotas based on NAMMCO advice.
+Recent quotas have been around 200 whales annually, though actual catches have been significantly lower.
+In 2019, a quota of 217 whales was confirmed for the period 2018–2023.

-Icelandic regulations require that the gunner take a course in the handling and firing of grenades and harpoons.
-The gunner must also hold a general firearms license to handle the backup weapon.
-Other regulations specify the size and type of weaponry and equipment used in the hunt (NAMMCO 2011a).
-Hunters are required to report their catch, including the sex, length and location of each animal taken, to the Directorate of Fisheries.
-National inspectors accompany whaling boats on a random, unannounced basis.
+Icelandic regulations require gunners to complete training in handling and firing grenades and harpoons and hold a general firearms licence for backup weapons.
+Other regulations govern the type of equipment used.
+Hunters must report the sex, length, and location of each whale taken to the Directorate of Fisheries.
+Inspectors carry out random, unannounced checks on whaling vessels.

 Norway